fleek-network/fleek-network-docs/blog/bloom-and-cuckoo.md

 We have mentioned the capacity of a filter several times now.
 An interesting case is what happens when a filter's capacity is exceeded.
 Bloom filters and Cuckoo filters behave differently in this scenario.
 For Bloom filters, the `insertion` operation always succeeds.
 However, the false positive rate will rapidly increase as we exceed the filter's capacity.
 While Bloom filters fail silently, Cuckoo filters are more explicit.
 Most implementations have a maximum number of relocations that will be performed for an insertion.
-If more relocations are required, the `insertion` operation will return an error.
+The `insertion` operation will return an error if more relocations are required.
 For both filters, we can avoid this problem by simply initializing the filter with a sufficiently large capacity.
 However, this will increase the memory footprint of the filter.
 Furthermore, it is difficult to predict how many elements a node on Fleek Network will cache.
 It is also likely that the number of cached elements will greatly vary for different nodes.
 Fortunately, a variant of Bloom filters called _Scalable Bloom Filters_ [4] can adapt dynamically to the number of elements stored while guaranteeing a maximum false positive rate.